ropensci-archive/roweb2/content/blog/2013-05-16-pyopensci.md

 <br><br>
 # Why Python?
 A little background!

 I started using [Python][python] in the summer of 2010.
-I had applied for the Master of Research postgraduate degree in [Computational Biology][mrescompbiol] at the [University of York][yorkuni].
+I had applied for the Master of Research postgraduate degree in Computational Biology at the [University of York][yorkuni].
 They teach the programming portion of their course using Python.
 I thought it might be useful to learn it, before starting, to give me a bit of a head start.

 From the beginning, it was clear to me, that Python was something different, in relation to all the other languages I had previously used.
 It had a beautiful, simple, clean syntax; and made producing code more about implementing the concept, or being creative with an idea, than about hacking away with an unintuitive and unnecessarily complicated syntax.